mape-maker/mape-maker/documentation/sections/infeasible_example.rst

 Using last good beta parameters.

 This error occurs when the program is trying to estimate the maximum target mean absolute error function(called as m_max).
-It fails because alpha and beta are negative.
+It fails because a and b are negative values.
 .. note:: If there have not been any good beta parameters, the program will terminate, but otherwise, it will continue.